jacobdensford/jacobdensford.com/generic-fantasy/index.md

 #### Sage

-As a sage, your main attribute is willpower.
+As a sage, your main attribute is WIL.

 ##### Sage Feats